Skip to Content

-The landscape of financial aid is undergoing a historic transformation with the introduction of the FAFSA Simplification Act, set to take effect in the 2024–25 academic year.
-This comprehensive overhaul encompasses changes to the Free Application for Federal Student Aid (FAFSA®) form and various policies that will redefine the application process and aid determination for students.
+The landscape of financial aid continues to undergo a historic transformation with the introduction of the FAFSA Simplification Act which took effect in the 2024–25 academic year with additional changes in 2025-26 and beyond.
+This comprehensive overhaul coupled with additional changes due to One Big Beautiful Bill (OB3) also known as “The Working Families Tax Cuts” Act encompasses changes to the Free Application for Federal Student Aid (FAFSA®) form and various policies that redefine the application process and aid determination for students.

 Key Highlights